Import libraries

 log_sd_down: float = 0.0 # log of the sd of the marker's MoM values in Down Syndrome cases

-log_sd_control: float = 0.0 # log of the sd of the marker's MoM values in Control cases
+log_sd_control: float = 0.0 # log of the sd of the marker's MoM values in Control cases@dataclass

 class PopulationConfig: